HsiLucas/HsiLucas.github.io/_projects/2_project.md

 ## Responsibilities

 I was the sole researcher working on the Japanese market landscape, including analysis and interviews with stakeholders in Japanese.
-Additionaly, I collaborated with 2 other researchers working on other regions in the project.
+Additionally, I collaborated with 2 other researchers working on other regions in the project.
 During the weekly updates and the final presentation, I was also responsible for presenting my section of the research directly to the client.

-My primary responsibilies included the creation of the Japanese interview script, reaching out to relevant external stakeholders, conducting interviews in both English and Japanese, analysis of quotes and secondary research, and the creation of presentation slides for my research.
+My primary responsibilities included the creation of the Japanese interview script, reaching out to relevant external stakeholders, conducting interviews in both English and Japanese, analysis of quotes and secondary research, and the creation of presentation slides for my research.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">